 Making the decision to walk away from a sixteen year career at a major class one railroad was not easy.
-The “fragment of a speech” that is posted below was one of the turning points that greatly fueled my decision to leave a place that in some ways, was a place that I very much enjoyed working.
+The “fragment of a speech,” posted below was one of the turning points that greatly fueled my decision to leave a place that I very much enjoyed working.

 When I first heard this “fragment,” I was brainstorming for a conference that the organization Railroad Workers United was hosting in Richmond, California.
 As the national organizer, my task was to welcome many organizations, many that do not normally work together, to an environmental conference to find common ground on very complex issues of public safety, working conditions and labor.

 The inspiration that I found from this “fragment” was a question that I had to ask myself over and over for about two years.